r1ckflare/IDM-Github/README.md

 ## Getting Started with **IDM 2025 crack**

-> ✅ Lifetime Activation
+> ✅ Lifetime activation
-> ✅ Offline Mode Supported
+> ✅ Works with all browsers
-> ✅ Full Toolset & Libraries
+> ✅ No fake serial prompts
-> ✅ Includes Architecture, MEP, and Electrical Toolsets

 ---